azzincr/vdi/README.md

 ## Deployment

-Script is executed automatically during VDI provisioning via Terraform.
-Terraform invokes the script directly from its hosted URL as part of the provisioning pipeline, running with Administrator privileges on the target machine.
+Script is executed automatically during VDI provisioning via Terraform using the Azure VM Custom Script Extension.
+Terraform fetches BloatPurge.ps1 directly from this repository and executes it with Administrator privileges on the target machine during provisioning.

 ### Environments